-He married about 1933 at Leonora to Monica Audrey Allen.
+Bert married about 1933 at Leonora to Monica Audrey Allen.
 They had two children.
 A daughter died soon after birth in 1934.
 Although born in Kalgoorlie, Monica’s parents moved from Queensland to WA, her father an engine driver.

 Bert Hadden returned to Leonora after the war.
 He died 19th December, 1970 and was buried there.
 He was 61 years old.